yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 ## Compiling

-Before we can compile Graphit you need to first follow these steps and build the bin for the program
+Before we can compile GraphIt you need to first follow these steps and build the bin for the program

-### Build Graphit
+### Build GraphIt

-To perform an out-of-tree build of Graphit do:
+To perform an out-of-tree build of GraphIt do:

 After you have cloned the directory:
 ```